 Accordion counter bass notation

 Accordion counter bass notes are often underlined with a little dash so you can distinguish them from bass notes.

 Accordion bass chords combination

-A combined accordion bass chord is a chord that combines a root note (bass or counter bass) and a bass chord (major, minor, 7th, or diminished) from a different root line.
-For example, D minor 7th (Dm7) combine a D bass note and an F major chord, let’s explain why:
+A combined chord is a chord that combines a root note (bass or counter bass) and one or two chords (major, minor, 7th, or diminished) from a different root line to play an extended chord.

 Minor 7th chords are minor chords with a dominant 7th.
 On accordion, there’re “minor” and “7th” chords but no single button for “minor 7th” chords.
 To play a minor 7th chord on accordion you need to play the root and the other three notes which complete it.